dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP-and-MySQL-Web-0401.md

 Finding Strings in Strings: strstr(), strchr(), strrchr(), and stristr()To find a string within another string, you can use any of the functions strstr(), strchr(), strrchr(), or stristr().

 The function strstr(), which is the most generic, can be used to find a string or  character match within a longer string.
 In PHP, the strchr() function is the same as strstr(), although its name implies that it is used to find a character in a string, similar to the C version of this function.
 In PHP, either of these functions can be used to find a string inside a string, including finding a string containing only a single character.

-Matching and Replacing Substrings with String Functions

-117

 The prototype for strstr() is as follows: